Mohamed-hazem-mahrous/Sampling-Studio/README.md

 ## Contributing
-Contributions to Signal Viewer are welcome!
+Contributions to Sampling Studio App are welcome!
 If you encounter any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 When contributing, please ensure that you follow the existing coding style and include clear commit messages to maintain a well-documented project history.